Last updated: May 22, 2024

 Fixed vs. Variable HELOC rates

-Most lenders that offer HELOCs offer a variable-rate product and sometimes promote a 0% introductory annual percentage rate (APR).
-While variable rates may start at lower rates than a comparable home equity loan, an increase in rates can mean paying more in interest charges over time.
+Most lenders that offer HELOCs as a variable-rate product and sometimes promote a 0% introductory annual percentage rate (APR).
+While variable rates may start at lower rates than a comparable home equity loan, an increase in rates may mean paying more in interest charges over time.

-Some lenders offer fixed-rate HELOCs.
+Some lenders may offer fixed-rate HELOCs.
 These might come with many of the same benefits as fixed-rate home equity loans.
-For example, a fixed-rate HELOC’s interest rate won't change — even if the federal interest rate increases.
+For example, the interest rate on a fixed-rate HELOC won't change even if the federal interest rate increases.

 It’s important to compare different lenders when you’re looking for a loan, so that you can decide what works best for your financial situation.